tldr-pages/tldr/pages/common/vcpkg.md

 # vcpkg

 > C/C++ package manager.
 > Note: packages are not installed in the system.
-To use them, you need to tell your build system (e.g. cmake) to use vckg
+To use them, you need to tell your build system (e.g. cmake) to use vckg.
 > More information: <https://learn.microsoft.com/en-us/vcpkg/>.

 - Build and add package libcurl to the vcpkg environment: